odlgroup/odl/doc/source/getting_started/first_steps.rst

     \min_x f(x) + \sum_{i=1}^n g_i(L_i x),

 where :math:`f`, :math:`g_i` are convex functions, :math:`L_i` are linear `Operator`'s.
-By identification, we see that the above problem can be written in this form if we let `f` be the indicator function on :math:`[0, 1]`, :math:`g_1` be the squared l2 distance :math:`\| \cdot - g\|_2^2`, :math:`g_2` be the norm :math:`\| \cdot \|_1`, :math:`L_1` be the convolution operator and :math:`L_2` be the gradient operator.
+By identification, we see that the above problem can be written in this form if we let math:`f` be the indicator function on :math:`[0, 1]`, :math:`g_1` be the squared l2 distance :math:`\| \cdot - g\|_2^2`, :math:`g_2` be the norm :math:`\| \cdot \|_1`, :math:`L_1` be the convolution operator and :math:`L_2` be the gradient operator.